VectorSpaceLab/OmniGen/README.md

 ```

-You can see our examples in [inference.ipynb](inference.ipynb) to generate images.
+More functions can be seen in [inference.ipynb](inference.ipynb).
-Here are some simple examples:
+Here are some examples:
 ```python
 from OmniGen import OmniGenPipeline